Overview

 Practicing in Australia

-For students looking to remain in Australia and work as a pharmacist, you’ll want to ensure you’re aware of the requirements and pathway to practice.
+For those looking to remain in Australia and work as a pharmacist, ensure you’re aware of the requirements and pathway to practice.

 Upon completion of this degree, you’ll need to meet the requirements to be registered with the Pharmacy Board of Australia.
 You may apply for provisional registration as you approach the end of your studies, as this will then allow you to obtain an internship.